The Origin Of Turks

 This split was the preannouncement of their destruction, nevertheless, the Hiong-Nou maintain instability in China.

-Before the end of the third century, the Barbarians, following the Hiong Nou were spreading all over North China.
-These are Turkish speaking tribes of the Tabgats who were descent from the lake of Vaicali.
+Before the end of the third century, the Barbarians, following the Hiong Nou are spreading all over North China.
+These are Turkish speaking tribes of the Tabgats who are descent from the lake of Vaicali.

-During 422 they occupied the capital Lo-Yiang and under the name “Dynasty of Bei” they claimed all China including the Oasis of Central Asia.
+During 422 they occupy the capital Lo-Yiang and under the name “Dynasty of Bei” they claim all China including the Oasis of Central Asia.

 Of course 150 years of their domination in China was not with no political and military consequences.

-In the moorings of Central Asia, which had been abandoned meanwhile, a new Nomadic Empire was established from the remaining Hiong Nou which includeg many Proto-Mongols called Avars.
-This new Empire was formed with the participation of of the “Tambgats” who were still acquainted with the life in the moorings and having still considerable horse power they became independent and attached the Avars in the heart of their Empire the Land of Otouken.
+In the moorings of Central Asia, which had been abandoned meanwhile, a new Nomadic Empire is established from the remaining Hiong Nou which include many Proto-Mongols called Avars.
+This new Empire is formed with the participation of of Tambgats who were still acquainted with the life in the moorings and having still considerable horse power they became independent and attached the Avars in the heart of their Empire the Land of Otouken.

-Thus the Turkish tribes rised again and prepared their future domination.
+Thus the Turkish tribes rise again and prepare their future domination.

 THE FIRST HISTORIC TURKS

-The Avars already weakened by the attacks launched by the “Tambgats” were expecting one more assault from the Toles who were seeking their independence.
+The Avars already weakened by the attacks launched by the Tambgats are expecting one more assault from the Toles who are seeking their independence.

-The story says that Boumin the Chief of Tou-kue tribe was warning the Avars about the plan of Toles and their upraise fails.
+The story says that Boumin the Chief of Tou-kue tribe is warning the Avars about the plan of Toles and their uprιsing fails.

-Boumin requested, as a prize for his services, the hand of a Princes but he was refused and, instead, received a most offending reply.
+Boumin requests as a prize for his services the hand of a Princes but he is refused and receives a most offending reply.

 -Aren’t you the slaves who make our weapons in Altai?

-Hence the Tou-kue joined the Tambgats (Bei) against Avars.
-In the word “Tou-Kue” is hidden the word Turk (Tourouk) which means “Strong”.The Tourouks are the first Historic Turks.
+Hence the Tou-kue join the Tambgats (Bei) against Avars.
+In the word Tou-Kue is hidden the word Turk (Tourouk) which means “Strong”.The Tourouks are the first Historic Turks.

-The Name Asina is the the original name of the Tourouk dynasty.
-The Tourouks were the successors of Avars and secured the supremacy over all Turkish speaking races which were tired from the Mongolian dominance.
+The Name Asina is the original name of the Tourouk dynasty.
+The Tourouks are the successors of Avars and secure the supremacy over all Turkish speaking races which were tired from the Mongolian dominance.

-The Tourouks extend their rule in Mongolia in the Russian Turkistan, in a part of Chinese Turkistan, in Afghanistan up to India.
-The Empire is becoming enormous.
+The Turuks extend their rule in Mongolia to Russian Turkistan, a part of Chinese Turkistan, Afghanistan to India.
+The Empire is getting huge.

-The Tourouks, after their successes, developed similar ambitions to the Greeks.
+The Turuks after their successes develop similar ambitions to the Greeks.

-But the Chinese were alert, at the beginning in panic because of this new barbaric power and were investing in the rivalry between the North and South Tourouks, hence they succeed to create a conflict that helped then to regain their advantageous position in Central Asia.
+But the Chinese are alert, at first panicked because of this new barbarian power, and invested in the rivalry between the northern and southern Turuks, thereby managing to create a conflict that later helps them regain their advantage in Central Asia.

-This is how the second Turkish empire was formed in the area of Otouken which achieved surprising results up to 734 ac.
-The most important achievement was the reunification of all Turkish tribes and overthrew the Chinese occupation.
+Thus the second Turkish empire was formed, in the region of Otuken which achieved amazing results until 734 AD.
+The most important achievement was the reunification of all Turkic tribes and overthrew the Chinese occupation.

 THE CONCURRENCE WITH THE ARABS